-If the tenant doesn’t correct their violation or leave the property within the given timeframe, the landlord must go to the Special Civil Part Clerk office.
-There, the landlord files a Complaint and Summons, and pays a fee for the eviction.
+Suppose the tenant doesn’t correct their violation or leave the property within the given timeframe.
+In that case, the landlord must go to the Clerk of the Special Civil Part Office in the county where the property is located.

-Step 3: Wait for the Court to Serve the Tenant
+Step 3: Serve the Tenant and Court Hearing

 Step 4: Take Back the Property